 Get a Good Piece of Pork

 Even the best pork roast recipe won’t leave you and your guests impressed if you don’t start with great ingredients.
-That means making sure that you buy a quality pork loin or pork roast.
+That means ensuring you buy a quality pork loin or pork roast.

-When selecting a pork loin or roast, choose one which is light-red or darker pink.
-Avoid meat which is exceedingly pale or cuts with black spots on the fat.
-To ensure the highest degree of freshness, cook the pork as soon as possible after purchase.
-If you must store the pork longer than a few days, it is safer to stick it in the freezer.
+When selecting a pork loin or roast, choose light red or darker pink.
+Avoid meat that is exceedingly pale or cuts with black spots on the fat.
+To ensure the highest freshness, cook the pork as soon as possible after purchase.
+If you must store the pork for longer than a few days, it is safer to stick it in the freezer.

 Don’t Settle For Dried Out Pork Loin

 Home cooks are often disappointed by the roast pork they prepare at home for one simple reason: Most pork loin recipes encourage overcooking the pork to avoid even the slightest hint of pink.
 But according to the USDA, pork is safe to eat as long as the interior temperature is 145 degrees before removing it from the oven.
 At that temperature, you may still notice a slightly pink interior.